kamsekar/kamsekar.github.io/docs/publications/index.md

 The performance of electrocatalysts with supported nanoparticles can be improved not only by optimizing the noble-metal-based nanoparticles, but also by tailoring the support.
 Certain supports, such as ceramics, can interact with nanoparticles in ways that improve the catalytic performance.

-These three papers are examples of how using a titanium oxynitride support created beneficial <u>metal–support interactions</u> for reactions in hydrogen fuel cells and water electrolyzers.
+These two papers are examples of how using a titanium oxynitride support created beneficial <u>metal–support interactions</u> for reactions in hydrogen fuel cells and water electrolyzers.

 <span class="reference">
 **Metal–support interaction between titanium oxynitride and Pt nanoparticles enables efficient low-Pt-loaded high-performance electrodes at relevant oxygen reduction reaction conditions**.<br>